raphelemmanuvel/entity-resolution-pipeline/README.md

 ### Running web_crawler to pull data from the source and parse it to output file.

-* Search parameter for crawler and path of the output file can be configured with the
+* Search parameter for the crawler and the output file path can be configured with the  in docker-compose.yml.
-  command in docker-compose.yml.

 ```sh
 docker-compose run web_crawler